Home

 This milking barn is on a large dairy south of Buhl.

-Idaho is the 2nd largest milk producing state in the 12-western U.S. states and ranks 4th in the total U.S..
+Idaho is the 2nd largest milk producing state in the 12-western U.S. States and ranks 4th in the total U.S..
 Idaho has passed Pennsylvania and is now the 4th largest milk producing state and is third in the production of cheese.

 When you have this many dairy cows you have a LOT of poop.
 Thus you need large poop spreaders.
-Are these large enough?

 If you are going to feed large quantities of cows you need large equipment to move the food.
 Is this large enough for you?